 Focusing mostly on players who toiled for teams in the company’s snack distribution area, there were 14 Cleveland players including Bob Feller, eight Pittsburgh Pirates and seven players from various other teams including the New York Yankees and Brooklyn Dodgers.
 Thankfully, the company had the foresight to make sure Mickey Mantle was included in the set.
 The Dan-Dee Mantle, a posed portrait of the smiling youngster, ranks among Mantle’s best cards.
 His exclusive deal with Bowman meant there was no Mick in the Topps set in 1954, so the Dan Dee card gives collectors another early career card to collect.

 For a small set, the 1954 Dan-Dee baseball issue is packed with players who eventually made the Hall of Fame.
-Ten of the 29 cards feature Cooperstown enshrinees with a couple of others, including Gil Hodges, that have received strong support over the years.
+Eleven of the 29 cards feature Cooperstown enshrinees.

 The set includes two short prints: Paul Smith and Walker Cooper.